slgabbar/ttfd/README.md

 # Take That For Data
-### Web application using the Django web framework
+Take That For Data is a web application built using the Django web framework, that allows users to scout basketball games in real time, and record advanced statistics.